ChenSizhe13893461199/AMPidentifier-2.0/README.md

 **1.** The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
 Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all the necessary packages aforementioned.

-**2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors (for one-hot code, and word2-vec, the necessary documents have been provided in the GitHub repository).
-For the physiochemical descriptors, they are not uploaded to the GitHub repository because of their large size.
-You can use the codes and annotations provided in "Train_AMP_identifier2.py" (lines 81-86) to calculate physiochemical descriptors.
+**2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors (for one-hot code matrix, the necessary documents or codes for preparing them have been provided in the GitHub repository).
+For the physicochemical descriptors and necessary parametric files for calculating Word2Vec matrix, they can be freely downloaded at with password:..
+Or you can use the codes and annotations provided in "Train_AMP_identifier2.py" (lines 81-86) to calculate physiochemical descriptors.
 Alternatively, you can also contact Sizhe Chen (1155202847@link.cuhk.edu.hk) to request these documents.

 **3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPidentifier 2.0 will be smoothly performed.